rodalbuyeh/dsc40a-su23/index.md

 {{ site.staffersnobio }}

-Click the 📺 icons below to view lecture recording.
+Click the 📺 icons below to view lecture recording, and ✏️ for annotated notes.